Lucksi/Himitsu/Readme.md

 </p>

-**Himitsu is a Online/Offline Red Team tool focused on Password Cracking and Web Vulnerabilities**
+**Himitsu is a Online/Offline Red Team tool focused on Password Cracking and Vulnerabilities**

 ## DISCLAIMER